SSG-DRD-IOT/lab-eis-configurations-overview/understanding_ri_to_eis_conversion.md

 * FactoryControlApp
 * ImageStore

 This file will contain a JSON object that defines the video sources, preprocessing trigger location and the classifier function location.

 We will set these configuration parameters in the restricted_zone_notifier.json application configuration file in the **video_file**, **model_xml**, **model_bin**, and **device** fields.

-We will also set the trigger alogorithm and the classification alogrithm to be used in the solution in this configuration file.
+We will also set the filter alogorithm and the classification alogrithm to be used in the solution in this configuration file.

 The reference implementation does not have any data pre-processing so we will use the **bypass_trigger** which sends all incoming frames to the classification engine.

 For the classification module we will point to the currently empty **restrictedzonenotifier** folder that we created earlier.

 Create the .json file: